Birria Pizza

 Instructions

-• Roll out the pizza dough to the 28cm diameter circle using some flour for dusting.
+• Roll out the pizza dough to a 12-inch circle, dusting with flour as needed.

-• Place it on the baking sheet and flatten the inside part of the dough, creating higher edges of the dough (2cm width) so you reserve the liquid inside.
+• Place it on the baking sheet or pizza stone.
+Flatten the inside part of the dough, creating higher edges of the dough (1/2 an inch width) to reserve the birria liquid inside.

-• Pour the Birria broth on the dough and spread it using the ladle in the circle.
+• Pour the Birria liquid onto the dough and spread it using the ladle.
 Sprinkle the Birria meat evenly, followed by the cheese.
 Top with some jalapeno pepper slices.

-• Bake for 12 min in the oven until the cheese melts and begins to go golden.
+• Bake for 12 minutes or until the cheese melts and begins to go golden.

 • Slice the pizza and serve warm with some hot sauce or more Birria liquid.